 Founded in 1990, De Soto Sport (De Soto Clothing Company, Inc.) has established itself as one of the most visible brands of apparel at any triathlon around the world.
-Founded by triathletes, Emilio De Soto and Dan Neyenhuis, the San Diego-based company leverages over 30 years of experience in international triathlon competition into every product it creates.
+Founded by former pro triathlete, Emilio De Soto II, the San Diego-based company leverages over 30 years of experience in international triathlon competition into every product it creates.

 De Soto makes technical garments for men and women designed with comfort and style, most of which can be used for swimming, biking, and running, eliminating the need to change.
 De Soto also offers a complete line of workout apparel, accessories and gear all of which transcend well into many other sports and exercise.